What is Disability?

 The definition of disability has changed since Easterseals was founded in 1919.
-In fact, the definition of disability isn’t quite the same as it was a decade, or even five years ago.
+In fact, the definition of disability isn’t quite the same as it was even five years ago.

-As the meaning of disability evolves as society changes, we’re working alongside the disability community to change how the world defines and views disability.
+As the meaning of disability evolves as society changes, we’re working alongside the disability community to advance full equity, inclusion and access for people with disabilities.
 We realize disability is not a limitation, but rather a normal part of life; one may be born with disabilities, or they may develop later in life.
 We see disability as just one part of a person’s identity.

-Disability is defined as any visible, invisible, emotional, social and educational challenges that are a part of normal, everyday life.
+Disability can be defined in a number of ways, but it is often defined as any visible, invisible, emotional, social and educational differences that are a part of normal, everyday life.
 Disability can refer to a medical diagnosis, a barrier and/or a person’s identity.

-About 1 in 5 adults living in the United States have a disability (according to the CDC).
+About 1 in 4 Americans are living with a disability today (according to the CDC).
 It’s likely that all of us know someone who has a disability – or will develop a disability – at some point in life, including ourselves.
-Whether it’s a child who is on the autism spectrum or a grandparent that has a hearing impairment, disability touches us all.
+Whether it’s a child who is on the autism spectrum or a grandparent that is hard of hearing, disability touches us all.

 Ableism is discrimination against people with disabilities.

 We offer an array of life-changing programs at our locations across the United States designed to help people with disabilities in all stages of life live, learn, work, and play in their communities.
-The first step to finding the services that best fits your needs is to connect with your local Easterseals.
-Find an Easterseals in your community here, or contact us if you’d like to know more about how Easterseals can serve you.
+The first step to finding the services that best fits your needs is to connect with Easterseals Michigan.